Unveiling optical signatures of outflows in accreting white dwarfs: The sources

 \section{The sources}

-We compiled the main properties of the sample, relevant for our study, in Table \ref{sample}.
-In \mbox{Fig. \ref{lc}} we show the light curves from American Association of Variable Star Observers (AAVSO) data in the V and Clear V bands, where we mark our observing epochs (see also Table \ref{log}).
-A description of the four systems of our sample follows in the next paragraphs.
+Table \ref{sample} contains the main properties of the sample relevant for our study.
+Figure \ref{lc} shows the light curves from American Association of Variable Star Observers (AAVSO) data in the V and Clear V bands, where we mark our observing epochs (see also Table \ref{log}).
+A description of the four systems of our sample is provided in the following paragraphs.

 \paragraph{BZ Cam} is one of the most studied AWDs.
-The system is surrounded by an optically-resolved bow-shock nebula, photo-ionised by the AWD \citep[e.g.][]{Greiner2001}.
-The V-band brightness of the system usually varies between 13.5 mag and \mbox{11.4 mag} (see \mbox{Fig. \ref{lc}).} BZ Cam is known to have strong and variable outflows (evident through P-Cygni profiles), first detected in ultraviolet low-resolution spectra from the \textit{International Ultraviolet Explorer} \citep[\textit{IUE;}][]{Woods1990,Griffith1995}. \citet[][]{Prinja2000a} studied the outflow's properties using \textit{Hubble Space Telescope} (HST) high-resolution spectra and measured the blue edges of the blue-shifted absorption features in the \mbox{P-Cygni} profiles, which is usually taken as a good proxy for the terminal velocity of the wind, of C, Si and N lines.
+The system is surrounded by an optically resolved bow-shock nebula, photo-ionised by the AWD \citep[e.g.][]{Greiner2001}.
+The V-band brightness of the system usually varies between 13.5 mag and \mbox{11.4 mag} (see \mbox{Fig. \ref{lc}).} BZ Cam is known to have strong and variable outflows (evident through P-Cygni profiles), which were first detected in ultraviolet low-resolution spectra provided by the \textit{International Ultraviolet Explorer} \citep[\textit{IUE;}][]{Woods1990,Griffith1995}. \citet[][]{Prinja2000a} studied the outflow's properties using \textit{Hubble Space Telescope} (HST) high-resolution spectra and measured the blue edges of the blueshifted absorption features in the \mbox{P-Cygni} profiles ---which is usually taken as a good proxy for the terminal velocity of the wind--- of C, Si, and N lines.
 This resulted in wind velocities of up to \mbox{$\sim$5000 km s$^{-1}$}.
 Furthermore, BZ Cam is one of the few AWDs with outflows detected at optical wavelengths \citep[][]{Patterson1996,Ringwald1998,Honeycutt2013}.
 These optical outflows, revealed by strong \mbox{P-Cygni} profiles in H and He emission lines, reach velocities of up to \mbox{$\sim$3000 km s$^{-1}$}.
-In addition to the \mbox{P-Cygni} profiles, both \citet[][]{Patterson1996} and \citet[][]{Ringwald1998} observed broad red emission wings in H$\alpha$ up to \mbox{2400 km s$^{-1}$}, features typically interpreted as evidence of outflows. \citet[][]{Ringwald1998} estimated an orbital inclination between 12$^{\circ}$ and 40$^{\circ}$, which is consistent with the lack of eclipses.
+In addition to the \mbox{P-Cygni} profiles, both \citet[][]{Patterson1996} and \citet[][]{Ringwald1998} observed broad red emission wings in H$\alpha$ up to \mbox{2400 km s$^{-1}$}, features typically interpreted as evidence of outflows. \citet[][]{Ringwald1998} estimated an orbital inclination of between 12$^{\circ}$ and 40$^{\circ}$, which is consistent with the lack of eclipses.